Philco Radio Time: Show origins

 Starting in 1931, singer and entertainer Bing Crosby had had many appearances on radio as a solo performer before Philco Radio Time.
 In January 1936, Crosby moved from CBS Radio to NBC working as the master of ceremonies for the Kraft Music Hall.
 In June 1945, with the ensuing accompaniment of much legal wrangling, Bing Crosby terminated his nearly ten-year association with the Kraft Foods Company, leaving himself free to choose another sponsor.
-He declined other offers in favour of a deal with the Philco Corporation of America which, apart from the financial considerations involved, afforded the appealing convenience of pre-recording his broadcasts.
-He was obliged to honour an agreement with Kraft which required him to appear in thirteen more shows, the last of which was broadcast in May 1946.
+He declined other offers in favor of a deal with the Philco Corporation of America which, apart from the financial considerations involved, afforded the appealing convenience of pre-recording his broadcasts.
+He was obliged to honor an agreement with Kraft which required him to appear in thirteen more shows, the last of which was broadcast in May 1946.
 On Wednesday October 16th, 1946, ‘'Philco Radio Time' - The Bing Crosby Show’, opened on the ABC network and (according to the publicity of the time), Wednesday, became ‘Bing’s Day’.

 Seasons One through Three (1946-1949)

 Season one

-Philco Radio Time premiered on Wednesday October 16, 1946 on the newly formed American Broadcasting Company.
+Philco Radio Time premiered on Wednesday October 16, 1946, on the newly formed American Broadcasting Company.
 Bob Hope was the program's first guest.

 The program had an audience rating of 16.1 during the season which made it one of the network's top shows but left it outside the top twenty.
 Fibber McGee and Molly again topped the Hooper ratings with 30.2 but they had to share the position with The Pepsodent Show starring Bob Hope.

 The series faced immediate problems during its first season having to do with its recording process.
 The first season of Philco Radio Time was recorded onto 16-inch diameter lacquer-coated aluminum disks.
 This made editing the show difficult, but not impossible.
 The actual broadcast was an edited version of the live performance shipped to radio stations on two discs with detailed instructions on when and how to play them.
 However, as the season progressed the editing of the recorded show on the disks caused loss of quality, and unfortunately many people complained that the sound quality was inferior to a live broadcast.

 Sound engineer Mary Howard suggested that part of the problem was the local radio stations:

 Most stations play a hundred records a day, and they play every last one wrong.
 Take the new Crosby show.
 Everybody complains that Bing has lost his voice, that the recording is tinny and distorted.
 That's nonsense.
 Bing sings about as well as he ever did, and the recording is all right.
 It's the stations that play it wrong.
 The grooves in a record are cut at varying angles and depths with styli of varying sizes.
 Records have to be played back with corresponding needles set for corresponding angles and sizes to fit the grooves.
 Until radio stations learn that, these big, nighttime transcribed shows are going to flop.